A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

 Now, in practice, we might actually want to parametrize some of these quantities so that we could later adjust them until we got the right behavior.

-* first, we might define a parameter called Stop Cost for the zero-velocity case
+* First, we might define a parameter called Stop Cost for the zero-velocity case.
 * A parameter called buffer velocity which would probably be a few miles per hour.

 Then, our overall cost function has three domains: